marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 The new command we are running keeps the exact requests from the first command and also prints the hex and ASCII representations of each packet, excluding the link-level header (Layer 2, according to the OSI model).

-we've defined the new capture we want to run, let's generate some traffic again.
+We've defined the new capture we want to run, let's generate some traffic again.
 Ping the Meta machine from the second terminal: `ping 10.0.0.11`.

 <img width="650" height="402" alt="vmware_lGScqpSAUq" src="https://github.com/user-attachments/assets/653b2fc2-db69-4daa-a16e-033180f0683f" />